Two Tools You Can Use To Be More Productive

 Productivity is activity that positively influences the trajectory of your life whether at home, work, or with personal projects like marketing art.
 I decided it was time to give you two tools you can use to be more productive, especially considering the many conversations surrounding the age old, “Why don’t I ever get anything done?” or “How the hell did I even get here (without achieving what I set out to achieve)?”

 The first tool was developed by Mel Robbins: The ‘5 Second Rule.’
 This rule helps you launch into whatever task you need to get done and prevent procrastination.
 The idea is to count backwards from 5 and move yourself physically towards achieving the task.
 For example, if you’re struggling to get out of bed, count down from 5 to 1 and physically get yourself out of bed.
 Or, if you remember something that needs to be done, count down from 5 to 1 and write that task down on your to-do list.
 The ‘5 Second Rule’ is about helping you make that first move towards being more productive.
 It creates that forward momentum for yourself.

 The Tomato Timer

-I would like to suggest for you to get a little more creative with your tomato timer.
+I suggest that you get a little more creative with your tomato timer.
 For example, I had a really long spreadsheet to update – something like 300 rows!
 So I made an internal agreement with myself.
-Do 20 lines at a time and take a short break to look at my phone, 20 lines, short break, 20 lines, SHORT break….you get the idea.
+Do 20 lines at a time and take a short break to look at my phone, 20 lines, short break, 20 lines, SHORT break … you get the idea.